- Docker Run Without Sudo Commands

 Daemon

-The systemd unit file is installed as ~/.config/systemd/user/docker.service.
+The systemd unit file is installed as ~/.config/systemd/user/docker.service

 Ubuntu Run Docker Without Sudo

-Use systemctl --user to manage the lifecycle of the daemon:
+to manage the lifecycle of the daemon:

 To launch the daemon on system startup, enable the systemd service and lingering:

-To run the daemon directly without systemd, you need to run dockerd-rootless.sh instead of dockerd.
+To run the daemon directly without systemd, you need to run dockerd-rootless.sh

 The following environment variables must be set:

-• $XDG_RUNTIME_DIR: an ephemeral directory that is only accessible by the expected user, e,g, ~/.docker/run.The directory should be removed on every host shutdown.The directory can be on tmpfs, however, should not be under /tmp.Locating this directory under /tmp might be vulnerable to TOCTOU attack.
+.The directory should be removed on every host shutdown.The directory can be on tmpfs, however, should not be under/tmp

 Remarks about directory paths:

-• The socket path is set to $XDG_RUNTIME_DIR/docker.sock by default.$XDG_RUNTIME_DIR is typically set to /run/user/$UID.
+- The socket path is set to

-• The data dir is set to ~/.local/share/docker by default.The data dir should not be on NFS.
+by default.The data dir should not be on NFS. - The daemon config dir is set to

 Client